Lessons from a Failed Early Retirement: Why I Went Back to Work

 Debt Status High-interest or Variable Mortgage Debt-free or fixed < 4% rate

-Avoiding Early Exit Pitfalls
+Avoiding Exit Pitfalls

 The biggest mistake is the "Ostrich Effect"—ignoring your financial reality because you're so desperate to quit.
 Always run a "Monte Carlo Simulation" using software like NewRetirement or ProjectionLab.
 If your success rate is below 90%, you aren't ready to retire; you're just ready for a long vacation.